shihuang047/2bRAD-M/README.md

 (2) **Qualitative analysis** Identify the microbes and estimate their abundances based on the 2bRAD (such as.
 BcgI derived) species-specific markers of a prebuilt and comprehensive 2b-Tag-DB based on the NCBI Refseq (Oct., 2019).

 (3) **Quantitative analysis** Estimate the microbial abundances more precisely based on the 2bRAD species-specific markers in a sample-specific 2b-Tag-DB that contains only condidate genomes that identified in the given biolgical sample.
-Given the sample-specific 2b-Tag-DB is more compact, it produces more species-specific 2bRAD markers than the original 2b-Tag-DB and results in more accurate modeling of relative abundance of taxa.
+Given the sample-specific 2b-Tag-DB is more compact, it produces more species-specific 2bRAD markers than the original 2b-Tag-DB and results in more accurate prediction of relative abundance of taxa.

+(4) **Merging results from multiple samples**  The sample-wise results will be automatically merged into a feature table.

 ### **Usage**